-[CEPT considers that result is applicable in WRC 15 ]
+CEPT considers that result is applicable in WRC 15.
+In addition, the study which has been the basis for WRC-12 conclusion has been update and completed and is now included in the JTG 4-5-6-7 materials.

 [Editor’s note: the following proposal for a new section on “adjacent issue” has not been discussed in CPG PTD]